serverlessworkflow/specification/specification.md

 The `annotations` property defines a list of helpful terms describing the workflows intended purpose, subject areas, or other important qualities, for example "machine learning", "monitoring", "networking", etc

-The `dataInputSchema` property can be used to validate the workflow data input against a defined JSON Schema.
+The `dataInputSchema` and `dataOutputSchema` properties can be used to validate model against a defined JSON Schema.

-This check should be done before any states are executed. `dataInputSchema` can have two different types.
-If it is an object type it has the following definition:
+The `dataInputSchema` property validates the [workflow data input](#Workflow-Data-Input).
+Validation should be performed before any states are executed.
+In case of a starting [Event state](#Event-state), it is not used to validate its event payloads.

+The `dataOutputSchema` property validates the [Workflow data output](#workflow-data-output).
+Validation should be performed when the process is finished.

+Both properties can be expressed as object or string type.

+If using object type, their `schema` property might be an URI, which points to the JSON schema used to validate the workflow data input, or it might be the JSON schema object.
+Their `failOnValidationErrors` property  determines if workflow execution should continue in case of validation errors.
+The default value of `failOnValidationErrors` is `true`.

+Example for Json schema reference

 ```json
 "dataInputSchema": {